 The majority of residents in this neighborhood enjoy relatively short commuting times of less than 15 minutes, which contributes to a high quality of life.
 There is also a significant portion of the population living in group quarters, such as dormitories, which further supports the notion of a young, dynamic, and academically-oriented community.

 In terms of housing, the neighborhood is primarily renter-occupied, with a large number of vacant housing units available for rent.
-The area has a wide variety of housing types, with buildings that have 10 to 49 units being particularly common.
+The area has a wide variety of housing types, with buildings that have multiple units being particularly common.
 The housing stock is relatively new, with many units built between 2010 and 2013, as well as from 2014 onwards.

 The neighborhood's population is notably diverse in terms of language, with a high number of adults speaking Asian and Pacific Island languages, as well as other Indo-European languages.
 The area is also characterized by a significant number of people with annual incomes below $10,000, which suggests the presence of a financially struggling population.
 A large portion of residents in the neighborhood spends 50 percent or more of their income on housing, indicating a high housing cost burden for many individuals.